Ivankovich Farms meet shelf-life and quality requirements for carrot export markets

-Ivankovich Farms pack more than 500 acres of onions, carrots and potatoes, with about 7,000 tonnes of carrots harvested from their own farms yearly.
-The family operation plants, harvests and packs carrots twelve months of the year in Myalup, Western Australia.
-Ninety percent of their production is aimed at the export sector in the Middle East.
+Ivankovich Farms packs more than 500 acres of onions, carrots and potatoes, with about 7,000 tonnes of carrots harvested from their own farms yearly.
+The family operation plants, harvests and packs carrots 12 months of the year in Myalup, Western Australia.
+90% of their production is aimed at the export sector in the Middle East.

 Wyma designed the new pack-house with two flow paths.
 The first is for the carrots harvested on the farm, which have to go through a dirt removal process outside the shed and then through a barrel washer to enter the polishing stage with a minimal level of dirt.
 The second flow path, for pre-washed carrots purchased from outside growers, begins with a Wyma Wet Hopper to remove any loose dirt that may remain.

 Both flow paths converge at the Wyma Mega-Polisher.
 “The Mega-Polisher offers a much better clean and polish than what we had previously.
 It completely removes the silver lining on the carrots no matter what their shapes are.” says Mr. Ivankovich.
 “It is also a set-and-forget machine.
 It does its job at minimal power and labor input, and maintenance is easy.
 There are a lot of adjustments possible so we enjoy its flexibility, and its large capacity means we can accommodate for future growth if needed.”

 A Wyma Screen Sizer is the next equipment in the line to remove any broken carrots prior to entering the cooling phase.
 Carrots enter the Wyma Hydro-Cooler at 24 to 26°C, and come out at 1.5°C core temperature in approximately 20 minutes.
 Mr. Ivankovich has no doubt about the worth of this investment: